carlos-molina/contraval/README.md

 fact that they are distributed systems executed by two or more parties interacting is a loosely coupled manner over the conventional Internet.
+Consequently, at runtime, smart contracts are likely to be impacted by human, infrastructure (software, hardware and network) and business application behaviour behaviours:

-Consequently, their execution is impacted by both human and infrastructure (software, network and hardware) behaviour.
-For example, regarding human behaviour, the person responsible for authorizing a payment might accidentaly or deliberately delay it and make the smart contract fail.
-Regarding infrastructure behaviour, several potential problems might derail the smart contract, including unpredictable message delays, clock skews, wrongly formatted messages, inclusion of delivery addresses that cannot be found, bank accounts with insufficient funds and so  on.
+- Human behaviour: for example, the person responsible for authorizing a payment might accidentaly or deliberately delay it and make the smart contract fail.

+- Infrastructure behaviour: several potential problems might derail the smart contract, including unpredictable message delays, clock skews and network breakdown.

+- Business application behaviour: a smart contract can be impacted by issues related to the application.
+For example, a message is incorrectly formatted, the delivery addresses cannot be found, the item was delivered to the wrong address, the buyer's bank account does not have sufficient funds, and so on.

 A well designed contracts that meant to reliable need to account for these potentail situations.